 Metastatic breast cancer refers to breast cancer that has spread or metastasized from the breast and its accompanying lymph nodes to other organs.
-The breast cancer usually metastasizes to liver, bones, brain, lungs and other organs.
-Irrespective of the organs the breast cancer has metastasized to; it is still regarded and treated as breast cancer.
+Breast cancer usually metastasizes to the liver, bones, brain, lungs and other organs.
+Regardless of the organs, the breast cancer metastasized to, it is still regarded and treated as breast cancer.

-Also called stage 4 breast cancer, metastatic breast cancer is known as the most advanced stage of breast cancer.
-Although the original tumor might have been removed from the breast and the nearby lymph nodes, breast cancer may still metastasize to other organs.
-This is because the microscopic tumor cells are still found in the body.
+Also called Stage 4 Breast Cancer, metastatic breast cancer is known as the most advanced stage of breast cancer.
+It is possible for breast cancer to metastasize to other organs even if the original tumor was removed from the breast and nearby lymph nodes.
+This is because microscopic tumor cells can still be found in the body.

-Patients looking for metastatic breast cancer treatment need to understand the options available.
+If you’re a patient looking for metastatic breast cancer treatment, it is important to understand the options available to you.

-When treating metastatic breast cancer, there are various options available.
-The conventional treatment options may depend on the stage of cancer and the biology of the tumor.
-Furthermore, several treatment options may be combined to take care of a patient with metastatic breast cancer.
+Conventional treatment options usually depend on the stage of cancer and the biology of the tumor.
+At times, several treatment options can be combined to treat a patient with metastatic breast cancer.

 Conventional treatment options for metastatic breast cancer include:

-Basically, conventional treatments may alleviate the symptoms of stage 4 cancer.
-While in some cases, it may stagnate the symptoms.
-However, at this stage, the medicine does not consider metastatic breast cancer as being curable or reversible.
-Therefore, lots of patients are seeking alternative treatments.
+Conventional treatments can alleviate the symptoms of stage 4 cancer, and in some cases, it can stagnate them.
+At this advanced stage, medicine does not consider metastatic breast cancer as being curable or reversible, which is why many patients seek out alternative treatments.

 The effects of alternative medicine can vary for different patients.
-Cancer may become a chronic disease in some situations.
-In other cases, the cancer is treated or goes into remission.
-Regardless of the mode of effects of alternative treatment, it is capable of improving the conditions of many patients.
+In some cases, the cancer responds well or goes into remission.
+In others, it can become a chronic disease.
+In both situations, alternative medicine is capable of improving the conditions and life for many patients.

-On this page, we bring you relevant news, research, testimonials and alternative clinics that treat Breast cancer.
+At Heal Navigator, we strive to bring you relevant news, research, testimonials and up-to-date information on alternative clinics that treat Breast cancer.

 Institute for Environmental Medicine, Karolinska Institutet, Stockholm, Sweden